 Like most running shoes, the Gel Hyper Tri 2 should be usable on most commonly runnable terrains.
 Grass, concrete, asphalt, and dirt should all be totally usable for the shoes.
 More extreme terrains in particular though are probably not advised for the Hyper Tri 2.
 Terrain like ice, rocky areas, and heavier mud will probably be not as good for the shoes.
 They should be usable in rain, however, with some care and caution.

 The Hyper Tri 2 is a bit on the pricier end for racing shoes.
 These shoes are just about on par with lower end trainers which is fairly high for racing shoes.
 That said, the Hyper Tri 3 is out, which means some good deals can probably be found depending on size and color.

 Traction is the ability of a shoe to grip on different terrains.
-The Hyper Tri 2 has traction that is decently good with the DuraSponge outsole technology.
-These shoes offer very usable grip on many common surfaces for running, and shouldn’t see much issues on them.
-On other terrains however, the shoes might be a bit more shaky.
+The Hyper Tri 2 has a traction that is decently good with the DuraSponge outsole technology.
+These shoes offer a very usable grip on many common surfaces for running, and shouldn’t see much issues on them.
+On other terrains, however, the shoes might be a bit shaky.